Whiskey Rebellion: In popular culture

 Soon after the Whiskey Rebellion, actress-playwright Susanna Rowson wrote a stage musical about the insurrection entitled The Volunteers, with music by composer Alexander Reinagle.
 The play is now lost, but the songs survive and suggest that Rowson's interpretation was pro-Federalist.
 The musical celebrates as American heroes the militiamen who put down the rebellion, the "volunteers" of the title.
 President Washington and Martha Washington attended a performance of the play in Philadelphia in January 1795.

 W. C. Fields recorded a comedy track in Les Paul's studio in 1946, shortly before his death, entitled "The Temperance Lecture" for the album W. C. Fields ...
 His Only Recording Plus 8 Songs by Mae West.
 The bit discussed Washington and his role in putting down the Whiskey Rebellion, and Fields wondered aloud whether "George put down a little of the vile stuff too."

 L. Neil Smith wrote the alternate history novel The Probability Broach in 1980 as part of his North American Confederacy Series.
-In it, Albert Gallatin joins the rebellion in 1794 to benefit the farmers, rather than the fledgling US Government as he did in reality.
+In it, Albert Gallatin joins the rebellion in 1794 to benefit the farmers, rather than the fledgling US government as he did in reality.
 This results in the rebellion becoming a Second American Revolution.
 This eventually leads to George Washington being overthrown and executed for treason, the abrogation of the Constitution, and Gallatin being proclaimed the second president and serving as president until 1812.

 David Liss' 2008 novel The Whiskey Rebels covers many of the circumstances during 1788–92 that led to the 1794 Rebellion.
 The fictional protagonists are cast against an array of historical persons, including Alexander Hamilton, William Duer, Anne Bingham, Hugh Henry Brackenridge, Aaron Burr, and Philip Freneau.

+In an earlier version of the Hamilton song, "One Last Time", there was a sequence in which Alexander Hamilton, George Washington and American troops rode into western Pennsylvania to end the Whiskey Rebellion.

 In 2011, the Whiskey Rebellion Festival was started in Washington, Pennsylvania.
-This annual event is held in July and includes live music, food, and historic reenactments, featuring the "tar and feathering" of the tax collector.
+This annual event is held the 2nd weekend in July and includes live music, food, and historic reenactments, featuring the "tar and feathering" of the tax collector.

+A purported flag of the rebels, a blue banner with 13 white stars and an eagle holding a red and white ribbon, has become popular in Libertarian circles, and with those dissatisfied with the federal government in general.
+However, due to the design of the flag, having 13 stars when there were 15 states, and the lack of primary sources with an account of the flag's use, has led historians to speculate the flag might have either never have existed, was made in 1894 for the 100th anniversary, or was used by Federal forces.

 Other works which include events of the Whiskey Rebellion: